(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Caesars Pet Stay Program Rules Las Vegas

-The rules for bringing your dog with you to a Caesars resort are:
+The rules for bringing your dog with you to a Caesars resort are as follows:

 - Only dogs are allowed through the PetStay program, sorry cat owners.

-- Dogs must weight under fifty pounds and must be their during check-in.
+- Dogs must weigh under fifty pounds and must be there during check-in.

 - Only two dogs are allowed per room.